spapas/spapas.github.io/content/wagtail-tutorial.md

 python <PATH_OF_YOUR_VIRTUAL_ENV>/scripts/django-admin.py startproject wagtailtutorial
 ```

+If you use Unix you can just run ``django-admin.py`` etc however if you try to do the same in windows you
+will find out that windows tries to run the .py file with the python executable that is assigned through
+explorer (which of course is your main python installation) and *not* through your path!
+That's why
+all our commands will be in the form ``python script.py`` to make sure that Windows picks the python
+executable from your path (which, if you're inside the virtual enviroment will be the correct one).

 Inside the ``wagtailtutorial`` folder you will see a file named ``manage.py`` and another folder named ``wagtailtutorial``.
 Inside this ``wagtailtutorial`` folder you will find ``settings.py`` and ``urls.py`` which need to be changed.

 Starting with ``urls.py``, remove everything and change it like this: